plgd-dev/doc/content/en/docs/tutorials/disaster-recovery-replica-set.md

 #### Turn On plgd Pods on the Primary Cluster

 When the standby cluster is ready for devices, switch back to the primary cluster.
-Set the `global.standby` flag to `false`, enable NATs via `nats.enabled=true` and upgrade the Helm chart.
+Set the `global.standby` flag to `false`, enable NATs via `nats.enabled=true`, and upgrade the Helm chart.

 ```bash
 helm upgrade -i -n plgd --create-namespace -f values.yaml --set global.standby=false --set nats.enabled=true hub plgd/plgd-hub